The Stone Diaries: Plot summary

 The book is the fictional autobiography of Daisy Goodwill Flett, a seemingly ordinary woman whose life is marked by death and loss from the beginning, when her mother dies during childbirth.
-Through marriage and motherhood, Daisy struggles to find contentment, never truly understanding her life's true purpose.
+Through marriage and motherhood, Daisy struggles to understand the paradoxes of her life.
 The book is divided into ten chapters detailing each epoch of Daisy's life.

 Birth, 1905

 Daisy Goodwill is born to Mercy Stone and Cuyler Goodwill in the summer of 1905.
 Mercy is an obese woman who loves to cook, eat, and keep house.
 Cuyler is a short, love-starved mason who worships his wife.
-Mercy dies of eclampsia shortly after giving birth, and Daisy is left to the care of her neighbour, Mrs. Clarentine Flett, for the first eleven years of her life.
+Mercy dies of eclampsia shortly after giving birth, and for the first eleven years of her life Daisy is left to the care of her neighbour, Mrs. Clarentine Flett.

 Childhood, 1916

 Daisy is raised by her neighbour "Aunt Clarentine" and her neighbour's adult son "Uncle Barker" in Winnipeg.
 Mrs. Flett corresponds regularly with Daisy's father.
 That year Mrs. Flett is struck and killed by a speeding cyclist, and Daisy eventually goes to live with her estranged father in Indiana while Barker moves to Ottawa.